-Catholic Life and Collective Worship
+Catholic Life and Celebration of the Word

 The Baptismal ritual states that parents are "the first teachers of their child in the ways of faith."
 This is echoed in the words of the Catechism: "parents have the first responsibility for the education of their children" (ccc 2223).